 - Children under the age of 5 years old should not ride a skateboard

-- Children aged 6 to 10 years old need close supervision from an adult or trustworthy adolescent whenever they ride
+- Children aged 6 to 10 years old require close adult supervision whenever they ride

 Terrain/Weather Conditions/Skating Environment:

-- Teach your child to screen the area before he or she rides, specifically looking to avoid areas with rocks, twigs, or debris that may cause unexpected wipeouts
+- Educate your child of the importance of screening the area before he/she rides, specifically looking to avoid areas with rocks, twigs, or debris that may cause unexpected wipeouts

 - Wherever available consider using supervised skate parks in your community.

 - No cell phones or headphones should be used while on a scooter, skateboard or when roller blading.

 - Have your child empty his/her pockets of any hard or sharp objects before riding.

 - Only 1 person should be on a skateboard or scooter at a time.

 Like any sport, it’s important to stay in shape and be prepared.
 Skating requires endurance, flexibility and agility.